learn-co-curriculum/phase-4-cookies-and-sessions-readme/README.md

 Cookies are stored as plain text in a user's browser.
 Therefore, the user can see what's in them, and they can set them to anything they want.

 If you open the developer console in your browser, you can see the cookies set by the current site.
-In Chrome's console, you can find this under `Resources > Cookies`.
+In Chrome's console, you can find this under `Application > Cookies`.
 You can delete any cookie you like.
 For example, if you delete your `user_session` cookie on `github.com`, you will find that you've been logged out.

 You can also edit cookies, for example with [this extension][edit_this_cookie].